comit-network/RFCs/RFC-002-SWAP.md

 #### `unknown-ledger`

 A ledger referenced by the sending party is unknown to the receiving party.
-Note that different networks of the same blockchain are different ledger!
+Note that different networks of the same blockchain are different ledgers!
 Bitcoin Testnet is a different ledger than Bitcoin Mainnet.

 ##### `details`